How to Become a Louisiana Notary

 How to Register to Take the Exam

 Once you have received a score on the Notary Exam Pre-Assessment, you can register online to take the state notary exam.
 The deadline to get your Application to Qualify, Notary Exam Pre-Assessment and Examination Registration completed is 45 days prior to the exam.
 Please take note that the Application to Qualify must be approved by the Secretary of State's Office and the Notary Exam Pre-Assessment registration and scoring process take approximately one week.
 It is, therefore, beneficial to the applicant to submit these well in advance of the deadline.
 Deadline to complete the Pre-Assessment is 67 days prior to the exam.

 How to Prepare for the Exam

-The Secretary of State publishes an official study guide for the examination.
+The Secretary of State publishes an official study guide for the exam.
 Entitled Fundamentals of Louisiana Notarial Law and Practice, the study guide contains the sources and materials from which the exam items are drawn.
 To purchase the study guide online, see Purchase a Study Guide.